DanielEgdal/LSDA_A3/README.md

 To run your own version:

 `mlflow run .`

+To serve this version:

+`mlflow models serve -m best_model -h 0.0.0.0`
 ____
-To simply serve a model:
+To simply serve without running:

 `cd serving`